xbmc/kodi-tv/src/content/article/kodi-20-4-nexus-release/index.md

 **Android Deployment**

-We always do what's known as a "staged" deployment roll out for Android.
-So if you don't receive the update immediately, be patient, as it will come through over the next week.
-As the majority of fixes are related to Android Playstore deployment, we will be cautious with the deployment time.
-If you do receive 20.4 and have any issues with the Playstore deployment, please let us know as soon as possible.
+We always do what's known as a "staged" roll out for Android - so, if you don't receive the update immediately, be patient, as it will come through over the next week.
+As the majority of fixes are related to Google Play deployment, we will deliberately be cautious with the schedule.
+If you do receive 20.4 and have any issues with the deployment, please let us know as soon as possible.